Arehmanali/Learning-Management-System-LMS-/README.md

 # Learning-Management-System-LMS-
-A Console base project on LMS
+A Console base project on LMS.
+It has different module of admin and a student